Coal was recorded way back

 discuses why hydrogen isn't better known.

-heating.
-Gas boilers can be adapted to burn hydrogen and current boilers
+both domestic and commercial.
+Gas boilers can be adapted to burn hydrogen and

-can burn a mixture of hydrogen and natural gas.
-Since we are on track to miss
+current boilers can burn a mixture of hydrogen and natural gas.
+Since we are on

-our emission targets, this is something the government may turn its attention to once
+track to miss our emission targets, this is something the government may turn its

-it has stopped pussy-footing around with Brexit.
-The gas grid was originally
+attention to once it has stopped pussy-footing around with Brexit.
+The gas grid was

 Hydrogen can also be made from natural gas which is the current commercial